Comparison of the healthcare systems in Canada and the United States: Cancer

 A few comparative studies have found that cancer survival rates vary more widely among different populations in the U.S. than they do in Canada.
 Mackillop and colleagues compared cancer survival rates in Ontario and the U.S. They found that cancer survival was more strongly correlated with socio-economic class in the U.S. than in Ontario.
 Furthermore, they found that the American survival advantage in the four highest quintiles was statistically significant.
 They strongly suspected that the difference due to prostate cancer was a result of greater detection of asymptomatic cases in the U.S. Their data indicates that neglecting the prostate cancer data reduces the American advantage in the four highest quintiles and gives Canada a statistically significant advantage in the lowest quintile.
 Similarly, they believe differences in screening mammography may explain part of the American advantage in breast cancer.
-Exclusion of breast and prostate cancer data results in very similar survival rates for both countries.
+Exclusion of breast and prostate cancer data results in similar survival rates for both countries.

 Hsing et al. found that prostate cancer mortality incidence rate ratios were lower among U.S. whites than among any of the nationalities included in their study, including Canadians.
 U.S. African Americans in the study had lower rates than any group except for Canadians and U.S. whites.
 Echoing the concerns of Dr. Kramer and Professor Mackillop, Hsing later wrote that reported prostate cancer incidence depends on screening.
 Among whites in the U.S., the death rate for prostate cancer remained constant, even though the incidence increased, so the additional reported prostate cancers did not represent an increase in real prostate cancers, said Hsing.
 Similarly, the death rates from prostate cancer in the U.S. increased during the 1980s and peaked in early 1990.
 This is at least partially due to "attribution bias" on death certificates, where doctors are more likely to ascribe a death to prostate cancer than to other diseases that affected the patient, because of greater awareness of prostate cancer or other reasons.

 Because health status is "considerably affected" by socioeconomic and demographic characteristics, such as level of education and income, "the value of comparisons in isolating the impact of the healthcare system on outcomes is limited," according to health care analysts.
 Experts say that the incidence and mortality rates of cancer cannot be combined to calculate survival from cancer.
 Nevertheless, researchers have used the ratio of mortality to incidence rates as one measure of the effectiveness of healthcare.
 Data for both studies was collected from registries that are members of the North American Association of Central Cancer Registries, an organization dedicated to developing and promoting uniform data standards for cancer registration in North America.